 Create Runscope Tests Instantly with New Import Test Feature: Support for Swagger, Postman Collection and HAR Files

-We are excited to announce that this week, we’ve made it even easier to create tests to discover and debug API issues with a new Import Test feature.
-Now, you can take the work you’ve done with API tools like Swagger and Postman and instantly turn them into Runscope tests, all with just a few clicks.
+We’ve made it even easier to create tests to discover and debug API issues with a new Import Test feature.
+Now, you can take the work you’ve done with API tools like Swagger (Open API Specification) and Postman and instantly turn them into Runscope tests, all with just a few clicks.
 This new feature supports Swagger definitions (JSON and YAML), Postman collections (JSON export), HTTP Archive (HAR) format, VCR Cassette format and Fiddler (via HAR export).